 The maximum daily purchase you are allowed to make on this platform is AU$2000.
 This limit can be increased to A$10,000 as soon as you reach the first limit.
 As soon as you try to trade above AU$2000, you will receive a notification from CoinSpot informing you that your daily cap has been increased.

-At the time of writing, CoinSpot allows users to exchange 30 distant digital coins and includes Bitcoin, Zcash, Cardano, etc. Considering the different trading possibilities, you have with CoinSpot; makes it a more favorable trading platform than most local and globally recognized platforms such as CoinBase, CEX, etc.
+At the time of writing, CoinSpot allows users to exchange 30 distant digital coins and includes Bitcoin, Zcash, Cardano, etc. Considering the different trading possibilities, you have with CoinSpot; makes it a more favourable trading platform than most local and globally recognized platforms such as CoinBase, CEX, etc.

-Unfortunately, leverage trading is not allowed on this platform and makes sense considering as it allows its users to purchase cryptocurrencies only with Australian dollars.
+Unfortunately, leverage trading is not allowed on this platform and makes sense considering as it allows its users to purchase crypto currencies only with Australian dollars.

-CoinSpot has one of the most detailed, most accessible and “human readable” official fee structure I have ever read in any crypto trading site.
+CoinSpot has one of the most detailed, most accessible and “human-readable” official fee structure I have ever read in any crypto trading site.
 If you are planning to trade digital coins from this platform, you will be charged anywhere between 2% to 3% where 2% is for bitcoins, and 3% is for altcoins.
 Do remember that these charges are applicable when you are trading against the Australian dollar.
 You will be charged 1% when you are trading for a digital currency with another digital currency.